-In April, 2015, President Barack Obama signed into law the Medicare Access and CHIP Reauthorization Act (MACRA) to replace the deservedly maligned sustainable growth rate (SGR) physician Medicare reimbursement methodology.
+In April 2015, President Barack Obama signed into the law the Medicare Access and CHIP Reauthorization Act (MACRA) to replace the deservedly maligned sustainable growth rate (SGR) physician Medicare reimbursement methodology.
 Over several decades, SGR had fallen more than 21 percent behind predicted healthcare costs, necessitating annual last-minute congressional renegotiations to prevent a significant drop in physician Medicare reimbursement, which would have had a profound impact on the access of Medicare beneficiaries to physician care.

 Without much fanfare and with rare congressional bipartisanship support, MACRA became the law of the land and will quietly revolutionize how physicians are paid by Medicare over the next decade.